 What Is The Cloud Kitchen/Delivery-only Kitchen Business Model

-First, we look at what is a cloud kitchen.
 A cloud kitchen is a delivery-only restaurant that has no physical space for dine-in.
-It relies entirely on online orders placed through online food aggregators or an online ordering enabled website or mobile app.
+It relies entirely on online orders placed through online food aggregators or an online ordering-enabled website or mobile app.

 The cloud kitchen format gives the restaurant the flexibility to launch more than one brand using the same kitchen infrastructure.
 Multi-brand cloud kitchens allow the restaurateur to utilize the same kitchen infrastructure and resources to operate multiple brands.